 The story of Olompali starts with the Coast Miwoks, who lived on the site for thousands of years.
 Olompali was one of the primary Miwok settlements in Northern California until the 1850s.
 At the park, you'll find evidence of their presence here in the form of a "Kitchen Rock", a large stone used as a mortar by the Miwok people to grind acorns and seeds, and a reconstructed village with redwood bark and tule reed kotchas—traditional Coast Miwok dwellings.
 There's also a native plant garden with educational panels describing how the Miwok used each plant for food or medicinal purposes.

-The 19th-century Burdell frame house is now the park visitor center, which contains exhibits describing the history of the site and a small gift shop offering books, T-shirts, maps, and more.
+The 19th-century Burdell frame house is now the park visitor center (temporarily closed due to COVID), which contains exhibits describing the history of the site and a small gift shop offering books, T-shirts, maps, and more.
 Trails lead to the remains of the Burdell gardens, including a big lava rock fountain, and to the ranch's barns and other outbuildings, which were constructed in the 1870s.

 The park hosts occasional programs like the annual Bat Night in August, a fun family event that features bat-related crafts and activities and a chance to see bats exiting the old barn at night, and Heritage Day in May, with living history, interactive activities, tours, and more.
 Olompali also offers guided family-friendly bird walks throughout the year.

 If you're up for a hike, the three-mile loop trail offers an easy trip through the grounds and around the lower slopes of Burdell Mountain.
 You can also ascend the 1,558-foot mountain by taking the longer and more strenuous Burdell trail.
 You can even connect with Mt.
 Burdell Open Space Preserve on the other side.